DrkWithT/Project_1/docs/Protocol.md

  - Connections are stateful, changing their data upon actions.
  - Uses framed messages follow action code, payload.
  - Types have a special binary encoding: Type-Code, Payload
-    - Cap, Int, Bool, Str
+    - Cap, Num, Bool, Str
  - A dictionary per peer should track IPs by an ID.
 It's like a phonebook the peer has to talk to its friends!

 ### 4.0 Connection Lifecycle: